Meet us at RSAC 2026 to explore runtime security for agentic workloads.

 Who is Riptides for?

-How is Riptides different from a secrets manager?
+How is Riptides different from a service mesh or AI gateway?

 What makes kernel-level enforcement better?

-Enforcing access at the kernel level means identities are tied directly to running processes, not to network locations or application logic.
-It’s fully independent of both the applications running on the node and the underlying network stack.
-This helps prevent identity spoofing and allows Riptides to block malicious connections, even if they originate from the same node or pod using valid credentials.
+Kernel-level enforcement means identities are tied directly to running processes, not to network locations or application logic.
+It's fully independent of both the application code and the underlying network stack.
+This prevents identity spoofing and blocks unauthorized connections even from compromised processes.

 Is Riptides compatible with my existing infrastructure?